ravihackworks/Kubernetes-Certified-Administrator/README.md

 | Storage                                            | 10%    |
 | Troubleshooting                                    | 30%    |

+So, it is strongly recommended that you must review and understand the exam objectives.
 * [CNCF Exam Curriculum repository ](https://github.com/cncf/curriculum)

 ## About the Exam